bjdixon/lists4django/README.md

-TestDrivenWebDev
+Lists for django
 ================

+Create lists of stuff with django.

-Learning example from Test Driven Web Development with Python book.
+Built using Harry Percival's book Test Driven Web Development with Python.

-Will turn this into a shopping list application/website once done.

-CI next
+Added deleting list items, but anybody can delete any list item whether in their own list or someone elses.
+Need to fix that.

+Also need to add travis and coveralls.